metalama/website/applications/contracts.md

 Manually implementing these practices is often labor-intensive due to the need for repetitive boilerplate code.
 Metalama streamlines this process by automatically generating validation code, enabling developers to reap its benefits without the associated overhead.

-Metalama's [code contracts](https://doc.postsharp.net/metalama/patterns/contracts) are a simple mechanism to validate the value assigned to properties, fields, or parameters.
+Metalama [Code Contracts](https://doc.postsharp.net/metalama/patterns/contracts), implemented in the `Metalama.Patterns.Contracts` package, are a simple mechanism to validate the value assigned to properties, fields, or parameters.

 When applied to Model or ViewModel properties, code contracts can be used to implement _user input validation_.
 Unlike [System.ComponentModel.DataAnnotations](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations) namespace, Metalama's code contracts can be applied to _any_ class and not just ASP.NET ones.

+{: .note }
+`Metalama.Patterns.Contracts` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>

 ## Example